microbit-foundation/micropython-microbit-v2-simulator/README.md

 subject to change.
 If you are interested in embedding the simulator in your application please [get in touch](mailto:support@microbit.org).

-The URL to embed is https://python-simulator.usermbit.org/v/0.1/simulator.html (URL may change in future, for experimentation only).
+The URL to embed is https://python-simulator.usermbit.org/v/0.1/simulator.html.
+You can embed this in your application directly.
+We would love to hear about your use of the simulator so please open an issue to get in touch.

 The iframe provides the micro:bit board user interface and some limited interactions.
 It does not provide a terminal for serial/the REPL or any UI to change the board sensor state.